Dominic advocates at first instance and on appeal.

 His Honour Judge Dight CBE, Resident and Designated Civil Judge, Central London and Mayor’s & City of London Courts, concluded that the second edition of ‘A Practical Guide to the Small Claims Track’ is “essential reading … for all practitioners who handle small claims [and that] the judges of the county court (whether salaried or fee-paid) would benefit considerably by reading this book and keeping it by their side”.

-Dominic’s practice includes commercial, property and personal injury (including credit hire).
-He is a registered Civil and Commercial Mediator with the Civil Mediation Council, and offers online and telephone mediation services: www.ResolvedOnline.com.
-Dominic is also the editor of Jus Cogens, the online journal providing news, expert analysis and compelling opinion on public and private international law and arbitration for those with an international aspect to their practice.
+Dominic is a registered Civil and Commercial Mediator with the Civil Mediation Council and offers online and telephone mediation services at www.ResolvedOnline.com.
+He also edits Jus Cogens, the online journal providing news, expert analysis and compelling opinion on public and private international law for those with an international aspect to their practice.

 Seminars / training

 Dominic accepts invitations to present seminars / training from professional clients.
 He also attends other professional events.

 - ‘Small Claims Training’ – Seminar One, 8 September 2020 (admissions; interim payments; and remote final hearings); Seminar Two, 30 September 2020 (when, how and benefits of making an oral application for strike out and / or summary judgment; judicial intervention v entering the arena; and departure from fixed costs following a finding that a party has behaved unreasonably); and Seminar Three, 23 October 2020 (appearing against litigants in person)